Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 When creating or editing a contact, you can associate them with specific resorts and units.
 Separately, each unit has a primary owner — that's the contact who receives the unit's annual fee invoice and who sees that unit in the owner self-service portal.

-Contacts are classified as either owners or tenants.
+Contacts are classified as owner, tenant, or member.
 This distinction is important for:

 • Invoicing — ensuring bills go to the correct party.